oznokty/Super_Sergio_Unity2D/README.md

 # Super_Sergio_Unity2D

-Unity2D game project with mobile like controls.
+This branch is set for the Super Sergio project.
+A Unity2D game project with mobile like controls.